Bourbon, Typica, Caturra, Castillo, Variedad Colombia

 Dry Fermentation, 20-30 Hour Fermentation, Raised Bed & Patio Drying

-June - October 2022
+June - October 2023

-Colasay Producers & San Fernando Cooperative
+Farmers of Inza Cauca & San Fernando Cooperative

-With fudgy depth, candied rainier cherry sweetness, and notes of 70% dark chocolate, it's like cozying up to a fire with a hot cup of cocoa, a cherry cordial, and a fresh slice of chocolate cake.
-So let’s hunker down and commit ourselves anew to the things that bring us light in the depths of winter.
+With a fudgy depth, candied rainier cherry sweetness, and notes of 70% dark chocolate, it's like cozying up to a fire with a hot cup of cocoa, a cherry cordial, and a fresh slice of chocolate cake.
+So let’s fire up the kettle and commit ourselves anew to the things that bring us light all winter long.

-About Origin Coffee Lab
+About the Coffee

 You might also like